UxC's Uranium Market Outlook (UMO) highlights recent developments and their impact on the market.

 have a major impact on the future demand for uranium.

-Each quarterly report, at over 110 pages, covers key supply and demand developments as well as the
+Each EMO quarterly report covers key supply and demand developments as well as the

 overall supply and demand situation, reviews spot and long-term contract activity over the